WillowTree1184/RazorCookieAuthService/README.md

 The `updateInterval` defined the interval between checksum updates, it is measured in milliseconds.
 A new Checksum will be generated in each update, a single checksum is valid twice as long as updateInterval.
 Each update also triggers an event called `ChecksumUpdated`, where the sender of this event is the previous checksum, and e is the new checksum.
 Both checksums are valid.

+There nothing to deploy for TokenDictionaryService.
+But there are a event called TokenRegisted, it occurs when token get registed

 ## Configrue your project
 Add namespace to `_Imports.razor`